vince-t-dev/development-standards/README.md

 The goals for creating this document are to:

 - Produce code of a consistent quality across all projects / offices
-- Streamline process of collaborating with multiple developers or agencies on the same project at the same time in the same way
+- Streamline process for collaborating with multiple developers or agencies on the same project at the same time in the same way
 - Write dynamic code that can evolve and grow
 - Produce code that is less prone to bugs and regressions, is easier to understand and debug